Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Notice of Incoming Transfer

 We are not required to give you a separate notice of our receipt of an ACH transfer.
 If we accept ACH credits to your account, you will receive notice of the credit on your next regular periodic statement.
 Although we may send notice of a non-ACH incoming funds transfer (e.g., a wire), we assume no obligation to do so.
 Transfers to your account will be reflected on your regular periodic statement.
 You may also contact your Home Branch during normal business hours to determine if a transfer has been credited to your account.
-This information is available to you anytime via CitiPhone Banking®, Citi Mobile® or Citibank® Online.
+This information is available to you anytime via CitiPhone BankingÂ®, Citi MobileÂ® or CitibankÂ® Online.

 ## Deposited Transaction Item Returned Unpaid